"The Rise and Fall of The Irish Nation:

 Overall, you have to agree it was not such a great 'union' for Ireland.
 They should have requested a pre-nup.

 The dissolution of Éire's union with the United Kingdom began with the declaration of Irish independence, the opening volley of the 1916 Easter Rising.
-That declaration was ratified in 1919 by the newly created and secret Dáil Eireann, the War of Independence ensued, after which the Irish Free State was established in 1922.
+That declaration was ratified in 1919 by the newly created and secret Dáil Eireann, after which the War of Independence ensued.
+The Irish Free State was established in 1922.
 Ireland enshrined its independence in the constitution of 1937, and any remaining ties with the union were entirely severed in 1949.
 Independent Ireland, called Éire, and described as The Republic of Ireland, is no longer subject to the Act of Union, and therefore is not part of the United Kingdom (the State of Northern Ireland remains part of the UK).

 Oddly enough, the Irish government did not officially remove the Act of Union from the law books in Ireland until 1983, and although it no longer applies, the Act of Union remains on the law books of the UK.